CLI Reference

 FlagDescriptionValuesDefault

---agentAdd all currently loaded SSH agent keysbooleanfalse
+--agentAdd all currently loaded SSH agent keystrue, false

---key-fileAdd a public key from file (repeatable)path (repeatable)
+--key-fileAdd a public key from file (repeatable)repeatable

---public-keyAdd a public key line directly (repeatable)string (repeatable)
+--public-keyAdd a public key line directly (repeatable)repeatable

 bmux access list